 Take it low and slow on 17 Mile Drive

-One of the most scenic roadways in the US, the 17 Mile Drive is a loop of the road through the gated community of Pebble Beach.
-Starting from Pacific Grove, much of it hugs the pacific coastline and passes by landmarks such as the Lone Cypress, Bird Rock, Del Monte forest, many famous golf courses, mansions, and giant tree groves.
+One of the most scenic roadways in the US, 17 Mile Drive is a loop of the road through the gated community of Pebble Beach.
+Starting from Pacific Grove, much of it hugs the pacific coastline and passes by landmarks such as the Lone Cypress, Bird Rock, Del Monte Forest, many famous golf courses, mansions, and giant tree groves.
 The road climbs up and down, sometimes offering you views from 600-800 feet above the shore.

 Motorbikes are not allowed here, but you can take your car or even better, cycle on the road.
 The drive has lots of things to do on both sides other than just enjoying the breathtaking scenery.
 You can take a walk on the many boardwalks, enjoy the magnificent beaches, bike on the shores instead of the road, enjoy the sunset performance at Spanish Bay, go golfing on the many golf courses, go birdwatching, picnic, camp, hike around and through the giant trees, get spooked by ghost trees – and so much more!